lambutaraluca/IR-Stepper-Control/README.md

  	o	Safe and efficient power system – for the stepper motor to receive power only when needed, it's driver is carefully controlled.
 This step required a relay, transistor, 1k resistor and one 1n4007 diode.

 		1. The transistor is used as a switch, along with the resistor, which is used for safety reasons like limiting the current, is connected to an Arduino digital pin.
-Using an NPN transistor the logic is LOW-Side-Switching.
+Using an NPN transistor the logic is LOW-Side-Switching,

-		2. As the pin is in HIGH state(the IR sensor pin also) the current flows to the relay coil, triggering the relay to switch to NO(Normally Open).
+		2. As the pin is in HIGH state(the IR sensor pin also) the current flows to the relay coil, triggering the relay to switch to NO(Normally Open),

 		3. The driver is supplied with power and the stepper motor turns.